XtremeRahul/gdrive_folder_size/README.md

 ## All you need to do is this:
 1) ```pip3 install -r requirements.txt```
-2) Create a **`service`** varaible and pass it to the GoogleDriveSizeCalculate class.
+2) Create a **`service`** variable and pass it to the GoogleDriveSizeCalculate class.
 Notes to create it are given inside the bottom of the script.
 There you can either use a credentials.json or a service account to auth the service.
 3) ```python3 gdrive_calculator.py```
 4) On terminal, input the url or fileid of your file/folder on Google Drive (Files associated with the account you using OR sharable links ONLY)